showlab/LOVA3/README.md

 ## 💡Key Contributions:

-* **LOVA3** - To the best of our knowledge, LOVA3 is the first effort to imbue the asking and assessment abilities in training a robust and intelligent MLLM.
+* **LOVA3** - To the best of our knowledge, LOVA3 is the first effort to imbue the asking and assessment abilities in training a robust and intelligent MLLM, inspired from human learning mechanism.
-* **EvalQABench** - We build a new benchmark EvalQABench for the VQA evaluation as the first effort to advance the development of future research.
+* **EvalQABench** - We build a new benchmark EvalQABench for the VQA correction evaluation as the first effort to advance the development of future research.

+* **Performance Improvement** - Training with our proposed LOVA3 framework, we observe consistent improvement on 10 representative benchmarks.

 **Usage and License Notices**: The data, and code is intended and licensed for research use only.
 They are also restricted to uses that follow the license agreement of LLaMA, Vicuna.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

-## GenQA
+## GenQA: Learn to generate diverse VQA pairs for unlabeled images

 If one MLLM is able to successfully generate high-quality question-answer pairs based on visual input, it indicates a stronger problem-solving ability.
 To enable the MLLM to ask questions, we carefully define five main multimodal data types as listed in following table.
 <p align="center"><img src="./assets/GenQAData.png" alt="pipeline"/></p>

-## EvalQA
+## EvalQA: Learn to assess the correctness of VQA triplet

 ### Automatic Data Generation Pipeline
 Illustration of the proposed pipeline for generating negative answers and feedback.